-3. DISCRETE PROPERTY LISTS, PPP500 LISTS AND CONTRAVENTION LISTS
+3. DISCRETE PROPERTY LISTS, PPP500 LISTS AND CONTRAVENTION LISTS a) All Discrete Property Lists, PPP500 Lists and Contravention Lists will be conducted via telephone.

 In the case of Discrete Property Lists, PPP500 Lists and Contravention Lists the following telephone appearance procedure is to apply: